NationalSecurityAgency/datawave/_docs-latest/getting-started/quickstart-install.md

   $ source ~/.bashrc                                                    # Step 2a
   $ activateDW                                                          # Step 2b
 ```
-When the *activateDW* bash function is invoked as shown above, tarballs for registered services will be automatically copied/downloaded
+When the *activateDW* function is invoked for the first time in a bash session, tarballs for all services will be automatically
-from their configured locations into their respective service directories, i.e., under *datawave-quickstart/bin/services/{servicename}/*.
+copied/downloaded from their configured locations into their respective service directories,
+i.e., under *datawave-quickstart/bin/services/{servicename}/*.

-A DataWave build will also be kicked off automatically.
+Additionally, a DataWave build will be kicked off automatically.
 DataWave's ingest and web service binaries will be copied into place upon conclusion of the build.
 This step can take
 several minutes to complete, so now is a good time step away for a break.